There are no pictures.

-Its only real flaw in our view was the increasing potential for a squashed Mr. Reilly, the neighbour’s furry new addition, who likes to play with his chew toys on the lawn in almost the exact spot the behemoth juniper would land if the rope ever gave way.
+Its only real flaw in our view was the increasing potential for toppling over on the dearest and newest addition to the neighbourhood, a furry Mr. Reilly, who likes to play with chew toys on his lawn in almost the exact spot the behemoth juniper would land if the rope ever gave way.

 The truth is it should have come down years ago.

-I’ve never captured it on film.
+I’ve never managed to capture it on film.
 You’ll have to trust me.

-So now it’s gone.
+So now this source of winter food is gone.
 I didn’t watch the sawing.
-I took pictures and said goodbye and thank you and hey, remember all those crazy robins… good times, eh?
+I said goodbye and thank you and hey, remember all those crazy robins… good times, eh?
 And then I went inside and pickled some peppers and made zucchini soup.

 I’m glad they left the stump.
 There was some talk of renting a stump grinder.
 I counted the rings.
 Thirty five.
 Google tells me this is admirable for a tree of its kind.

-In a different world, a wilder one, for instance, in a house surrounded by woods or fields, not neighbours, I would have left this tree to die a natural death, to continue keeping the robins drunk and happy all winter, to be the ancestral home to many more feathery generations, to keel over whenever it bloody well pleased, knowing that wildlife is clever enough to get out of the way.
+In a different world, a wilder one, for instance, in a house surrounded by woods or fields instead of sweet furry neighbours, I would have left this tree to die a natural death, to continue keeping the robins drunk and happy all winter, to be the ancestral home to many more feathery generations, to keel over whenever it pleased.

 As it is, I miss the view of its gnarly branches from my window.
 We’ve planted new junipers in its place, smaller ones, young and cute and strong and straight, but as yet, without character.
 The birds fly right past.
 I wouldn’t blame them if they stopped and lodged a complaint… but they’re already adapting to the new landscape.
 And so, I guess, will I.